HeinHtetZawNeo/seedly-qa-challenge/README.md

 |--|--|
 |Go to Review Page (https://seedly.sg/reviews).  |Review Page Should have a search box.|
 |Type "@$%*(%^($#&*$" in the search box.|"0 product Found" and "No products found!" should show|

+# Difficulty and Challenges
+- When user click on “View More” button, it is open with new tab.
+    - Cypress doesn’t allow handling of new browser tabs
+    - Solution: remove target attribute from the <a> element and then click on it